 When we experience the death of someone we love, a funeral service fills several important needs.

 Funerals have been with us since the beginning of human history because they help us move from life before death to life after death.
-Review the titles below to learn more about how a funeral service can help begin the healing process.
+Review the titles below to learn more about how a service can help you begin the healing process.

-A funeral service pays special tribute to the person’s life.
+A service pays special tribute to the person’s life.
 Among its purposes, it helps us acknowledge the death, remember the life and activate support during this naturally difficult time.

-The funeral service helps survivors face the reality of death, which is the first big step toward taking grief from the inside and allowing us to express it on the outside through mourning.
+The memorial service helps survivors face the reality of death, which is the first big step toward taking grief from the inside and allowing us to express it on the outside through mourning.

 A funeral gives friends and relatives an opportunity to express the love and respect they feel for someone who was important to them.
 Often, just seeing how much others care can help a family adjust to their loss.